akilmarshall/trumark/README.md

 #### Schema
 ![ER diagram](schema/ER_diagram.png)

-Note: as the schema is updated the dot file must also be updated and compiled to reflect those changes.
+Note: as the schema is updated the dot file must also be updated and compiled to reflect those changes (use the makefile).

 ## Dependencies
 - python 3.3+